 How To Germinate Seeds In A Paper Towel

-The process of germinating seeds in a paper towel can meet these requirements and is super simple!
+The process of germinating seeds in a paper towel can meet these requirements and is super simple to do!

-Step 1- Find a bag and paper towel
+Step 1- Get a bag and paper towel

-Before grabbing these items you first have to decide how many seeds you plan on germinating.
-If it’s not very many then just a single paper towel and a sandwich bag will do the trick.
-If you have thin paper towels or they are the half sheets you’ll probably want to use two.
+If you’re not planting many seeds then just a single paper towel and a sandwich bag will do the trick.
+If you have thin paper towels or they’re half sheets, you’ll probably want to use two.

 Step 2- Fold and wet the paper towel

-Before getting the paper towel wet you’ll want to fold it in a way that, after getting it wet, you can place your seeds, fold it over, and put it in the baggie.
+Before getting the paper towel wet you’ll want to fold it.
+It should be folded in a way that after getting it wet, you can place your seeds on it, fold it over, and put it in the baggie.

-Next, wet your paper towel.
-You want it to be completely wet but not full of water.
-I typically wet the paper towel and then ring it out a little to prevent the seeds from drowning.
+Wet your paper towel.
+It should be completely wet, but not full of water.
+I typically ring the paper towel out a little to prevent the seeds from drowning.

 Step 3- Place seeds in the paper towel

-When placing the seeds in the paper towel make sure to give them a little bit of room.
-Try to give each seed about a half-inch of space.
-It doesn’t have to be precise they just need some space.
+When placing the seeds in the paper towel, make sure to give them a little bit of room.
+Try to give each seed about a half inch of space, though doesn’t have to be precise.

 Step 4- Place the bag in a dark place where it will be kept warm